Bounded rationality: Model extensions

-The notion of strict rationality is then a special case ($\epsilon = 0$).
-The advantage of this approach is that it avoids having to specify in detail the process of reasoning, but rather simply assumes that whatever the process is, it is good enough to get near to the optimum.

 From a computational point of view, decision procedures can be encoded in algorithms and heuristics.
 Edward Tsang argues that the effective rationality of an agent is determined by its computational intelligence.
 Everything else being equal, an agent that has better algorithms and heuristics could make more rational (closer to optimal) decisions than one that has poorer heuristics and algorithms.
 And many artificial intelligence systems show that strategic use of more computationally intensive inference can optimize performance at lower resource cost.

 Tshilidzi Marwala and Evan Hurwitz in their study on bounded rationality observed that advances in technology (e.g. computer processing power because of Moore's law, artificial intelligence, and big data analytics) expand the bounds that define the feasible rationality space.
 Because of this expansion of the bounds of rationality, machine automated decision making makes markets more efficient.

 The model of bounded rationality also extends to bounded self-interest, in which humans are sometimes willing to forsake their own self-interests for the benefits of others due to incomplete information that the individuals have at the time being.
 This is something that had not been considered in earlier economic models.

 The theory of rational inattention, an extension of bounded rationality, studied by Christopher Sims, found that decisions may be chosen with incomplete information as opposed to affording the cost to receive complete information.
 This shows that decision makers choose to endure bounded rationality.

-On the other hand, another extension came from the notion of bounded rationality and was explained by Ulrich Hoffrage and Torsten Reimer in their studies of a "fast and frugal heuristic approach".
-The studies explained that complete information sometimes is not needed as there are easier and simpler ways to reach the same optimal outcome.
-However, this approach which is usually known as the gaze heuristic was explained to be the theory for non-complex decision making only.
+Using the concept of an "adaptive toolbox," a repertoire of fast and frugal rules for decision making under uncertainty, the work by Gerd Gigerenzer and colleagues on ecological rationality views bounded rationality neither as optimization under constraints nor as the study of people's reasoning fallacies.
+The strategies in the adaptive toolbox apply to situations where optimization and, for the most part, calculations of probabilities and utilities are not feasible.
+Ecological rationality explores when social norms, imitation, and other cultural tools function as rational strategies and shows how smart heuristics can exploit the structure of real decision-making environments.